 I see it in chat groups all the time.
 Someone posts a proud photo with baby in their narrow based soft-structured carrier (SSC) carrier.
-Almost immediately the comments blow up warning about Hip Dysplasia and leg deformity.
-Also known as ‘crotch danglers,’ despite this nickname there are still many narrow based carriers out there.
+Almost immediately the comments blow up.
+Well wishers warn about Hip Dysplasia and leg deformity.
+Experts believe that these narrow base carriers, also known as crotch danglers, can contribute to hip dysplasia if a child has the predisposition.
 Is there any evidence behind these warnings?
 Can narrow based carriers actually cause Hip Dysplasia?
 Here’s the DL from the experts.

 Hip Dysplasia may occur as the result of ligaments, tendons and tissue not being quite tight enough to hold the joint securely together, or may result from a joint that isn’t quite the right shape, or a combination of these factors (1).
 In most cases, this occurs at birth or within the first year of life and may be symptom-less (1-4), or be accompanied by symptoms including: